sveinbjornt/STPrivilegedTask/README.md

 # STPrivilegedTask

-A Cocoa NSTask-like wrapper class around [AuthorizationExecuteWithPrivileges()](https://developer.apple.com/documentation/security/1540038-authorizationexecutewithprivileg) in the macOS Security API to run shell commands with root privileges.
+A Cocoa-style NSTask-like wrapper class around the [AuthorizationExecuteWithPrivileges()](https://developer.apple.com/documentation/security/1540038-authorizationexecutewithprivileg) function in the macOS Security API to run shell commands with root privileges.
 Implemented in Objective-C.

 STPrivilegedTask was created a *very long time ago* (~2005) and has a long history.
 It has been updated over the years to work with the latest versions of macOS (macOS 13 "Ventura" as of writing) and is available via [CocoaPods](https://cocoapods.org).
-It relies on a system function that has been deprecated since Mac OS X 10.7 "Lion" (2011) and will fail gracefully if the function is not available in a future version of the operating system.
+It relies on a native system function that has been deprecated since Mac OS X 10.7 "Lion" (2011) and will fail gracefully if the function is not available in a future version of the operating system.
 That being said, *caveat emptor!*

 ## Usage